joeauerbach/inevitablesheet/README.md

 This is a simple example character sheet.
-It's based on a simple Savage Worlds sheet, but it's by no means complete.
-Shows how to use most of the basic controls available when creating a Roll20 sheet.
+It's based on a hypothetical Inevitable MCDM RPG sheet, but it's by no means complete.
+Just a starting point.